 A typical security team consists of three to four personnel who embark before the vessel enters a designated High Risk Area (HRA) and disembark after transit.
 During passage, team members maintain watches, monitoring for approaching vessels and coordinating with the bridge team.

 Rules of engagement govern when and how force may be used.
-Teams typically employ a graduated response:
+Teams employ a graduated response:

 - Detection and tracking — Radar and visual observation of approaching craft